jmswrnr/image-color-scheme/README.md

 ## Example Usage

-The most common use case for this utility is to invert a dynamically loaded icon to contrast with the page theme; here's how I do this in React & CSS Modules:
+The most common use case for this utility is to invert an icon to contrast with the page theme.
+This is useful for dynamically-fetched images which would otherwise require manual configuration based on their color scheme.

+Here's how I do this in React & CSS Modules:

 ### React